yogeshkk/gomscode/README.md

 Status of Project.
-Currently, it can Authentication via web
-It can connect to Kubernetes via kubernetes client.go library It can Get roles and cluster roles and show in UI.
+Currently, it can Authentication via web. you can see password hard coded in project ;-) It can connect to Kubernetes via kubernetes client.go library It can Get roles and cluster roles and show in UI.